Get help and mental health support

 The content is motivational, easy to use, interactive, and relevant to students.Online support – SilverCloud

 If life events are having a negative impact on your studies, you can access school-based support.

 We offer brief advice and ongoing support, and we can liaise with your course team at your request.
-Ask for a meeting with a student support adviser.
-Your tutor, course leader and course administrator can arrange it.
-You can also email us directly.

 If your concerns are about your studies, please talk to your tutor.
 Alternatively, you can access the support available in your school.